An epicurean adventure to: South Africa (with a nod to Portugal)

 - Heat the oil in the same frying pan.
 Add the garlic and stir through.

-- Place the bread rolls cut side down into the oil and fry for 1-2 minutes until light golden brown and toasty.
+- Place the bread rolls cut sides down into the garlic oil and fry for 1-2 minutes until light golden brown and toasty.

 - Spread the marmalade or chutney on the bottom halves of each roll.

-- Place the steaks on the bottom halves of each roll.
+- Place a piece of steak on the bottom halves of each roll.

 - Top with a spoonful of the Prego sauce.